Tags

 3. Have a clear BPO strategy

-Don’t enter into a BPO call center outsourcing situation without creating a strategy for your partnership.
+Don’t enter into a BPO call centre outsourcing situation without creating a strategy for your partnership.
 You’ll be putting a critical part of your business in a third party’s hands, so you want to make sure it’s a good fit.
 Set a strategy with goals and check-in as the partnership progresses.

 4. Make it contract-bound